Student Right to Know and Campus Security Act

 Under the provisions of the Student-Right-To-Know and Campus Security Act (Public Law 101-542 and amended by Public Law 102-26 in 1991), the College is required to compile and release to currently enrolled degree or certificate students and to prospective degree or certificate students upon request the following:

-- Information on the College’s graduation rate for full-time, degree or certificate-seeking students, which is available upon request from the Registrar.
+- Information on the College’s graduation rate for full-time, degree or certificate-seeking students, which is available upon request from the Registrar at email@example.com.

-- Information on financial assistance, which is available in the Student Handbooks, on the College’s web site at financial aid, and upon request from the Director of Financial Aid.
+- Information on financial assistance, which is available in the Student Handbooks, on the College’s web site at financial aid, and upon request from the Director of Financial Aid at firstname.lastname@example.org.

 - The Crime Security component of the Act, also known as the Clery Act, requires colleges to collect specified information about crimes and security on campus and to publish and distribute three years of data in an annual security report to current and prospective students/employees.
 For more information, download our Campus Safety Report, our fire statistics, or our crime statistics.
-For further information, the College’s annual crime statistics are available at: http://ope.ed.gov/security/GetOneInstitutionData.aspx.
-As part of the requirement of this law, students are reminded of the College’s Alcohol and Substance Use Policy available in the Student Handbook.
+For further information, the College’s annual crime statistics are available at: ope.ed.gov/campussafety.
+As part of the requirement of this law, students are reminded of the College’s Alcohol and Substance Use Policy available in the Student Handbooks.